Tips for Businesses

 - Make sure trash cans and dumpsters are covered and emptied regularly.

-- Maintain clean and debris free ditches, street gutters, and storm drains.
-Not only will this reduce storm water pollution but it will prevent flooding.
+- Maintain clean and debris-free ditches, street gutters, and storm drains.

-- Pet waste can contain disease causing bacteria and parasites that can make people and other animals sick.
-Pick-up pet waste and dispose of the waste and used kitty litter in the trash.
-Do NOT dispose of kitty litter in the toilet.
+- Pick up pet waste and dispose of the waste and used kitty litter in the trash.
+Do not dispose of kitty litter in the toilet.

-- Purchase detergents and cleaners that are low in phosphorous.
+- Purchase detergents and cleaners that are low in phosphorus.

-- Use less toxic products and dispose of any excess at the Santa Maria Household Hazardous Waste Collection Facility located at the Santa Maria Regional Landfill, 2065 East Main Street.
+- Try to minimize the use of toxic products and dispose of any excess at the Santa Maria Household Hazardous Waste Collection Facility.

 - Never store or handle chemicals adjacent to a storm drain or waterway.

-- In the event of a spill, first attempt to contain it and prevent it from spreading, then clean-up the spill.
+- In the event of a spill, first attempt to contain it and prevent it from spreading.
+Then proceed to clean up the spill.

-- Use dry absorbents and clean-up methods for spills (e.g., sawdust, kitty litter, rags, mops, and buckets).
-Do not rinse or hose spills into a storm drain or to a street or parking lot.
-Properly dispose absorbent material in the trash.
+- Use dry absorbents and clean-up methods for spills.
+For example, sawdust, kitty litter, rags, mops, and buckets are all products that can be used).
+Never rinse or hose spills into a street, gutter, or storm drain.
+Properly dispose of any absorbent material in the trash.